rmtzcx/rhce/RHCSA_RHCE.md

 ### Vim ###
+This is the best vim cheet sheet I know:
 [http://vim.rtorr.com](http://vim.rtorr.com/)

 ### Shell environment ###
 A shell is an interactive interface to the system.
-It could be a text or graphical interface.
+It could be a text or a graphical interface.